jbiatek/BSGRulebook/dynamic.md

 ### Execution

-If your character is executed, discard your entire hand of Skill Cards, as well as any Quorum cards <em>attached to your character</em> (these are cards like “Assign Vice President”, not the <em>hand</em> of Quorum cards)<span class="daybreak">, any Mutiny cards, and any miracle tokens</span>. <span class="exodus">If you were the current player when you were executed, skip your remaining move, action, and Crisis steps after the execution is finished.</span>
+If your character is executed, discard your entire hand of Skill Cards, as well as any Quorum cards <em>attached to your character</em> (these are cards like “Assign Vice President”, not the <em>hand</em> of Quorum cards)<span class="daybreak">, any Mutiny cards, and any miracle tokens</span>. <span class="exodusloyalty">If you were the current player when you were executed, skip your remaining move, action, and Crisis steps after the execution is finished.</span>

 After that, the execution proceeds differently based on whether you are actually a human or not.